ryujinx-mirror/ryujinx-games-list/README.md

 		"XXXXXXXXXXXXXXXX", // If you can't found title id, use "XXXXXXXXXXXXXXXX" one.
 		"etc..."
 	],
-	"name": "Cave Story+",           // Game name in clean version (folder name is a raw version).
+	"name": "Cave Story+",           // Game name in a clean version (folder name is in a raw version).
-	"state": "In Game",              // Current state of the game, be revelant here.
+	"state": "In Game",              // Current state of the game, be revelant or consistent here.
 	"state_emu_version": "7ac5f40",  // Last Ryujinx commit of your current executable version (for now).
 	"state_last_date": "19/05/2018", // Date of your test.
-	"comment": "Explain what going on here.", // Be more precise as possible.
+	"comment": "Explain what going on here.", // Be as precise and detailed as possible.
-	"nickname": "YourNickname"       // To know from who the feedback come from.
+	"nickname": "YourNickname"       // We just need to know who made the changes, and also give credit.
 }
 ```